fastapi/full-stack-fastapi-template/{{cookiecutter.project_slug}}/README.md

 Building and pushing is done with the `docker-compose.yml` file, using the `docker-compose` command.
 The file `docker-compose.yml` uses the file `.env` with default environment variables.
 And the scripts set some additional environment variables as well.

 The deployment requires using `docker stack` instead of `docker-swarm`, and it can't read environment variables or `.env` files.
-Because of that, the `deploy.sh` script generates a file `docker-stack.yml` with the configurations from `docker-compose.yml` and injecting the environment variables in it.
-And then uses it to deploy the stack.
+Because of that, the `deploy.sh` script generates a file `docker-stack.yml` with the configurations from `docker-compose.yml` and injects the environment variables in it.
+It then uses the generated file to deploy the stack.

 You can do the process by hand based on those same scripts if you wanted.
 The general structure is like this: